My creed for art in general is that it should enrich the soul,

-Combining his natural love for music with an evocative interpretation of memorable experiences, Gus Ramirez took a circuitous route to this juncture - the creation of SalsaBlvd.org, the website of a vocal classic salsa music fan.
+Combining his natural love for music with an evocative interpretation of memorable experiences, Gus Ramirez took a circuitous route to this juncture - the creation of SalsaBlvd.com, the website of a vocal classic salsa music fan.

 To be honest, I thought this website would never exist.
 That's what I believed.